-The Midrash relates how the first letter of the Torah was selected.
+The Midrash tells the story of how God chose which letter would be the first letter in the Torah.
 Before the world was created, the letters of the alphabet presented themselves before God.
-The letter Aleph then announced: I should be used to create the world, since I am the first letter in the alphabet.”
+The letter Aleph announced: “I should be used to create the world, since I am the first letter in the alphabet.”

-A major textual difficulty in the account of Creation concerns the creation of light.
+The creation of light is the source of a major textual difficulty in the Torah’s account of Creation.
 God created light on the first day, but the sun and the stars were only formed on the fourth day.
-So what kind of light was created on day one?

 The Torah, the Sages taught, preceded the world and its physical limitations.
 The pristine light of the first day also belongs to this initial stage of creation, transcending all limitations of time and place.